Lofoten Islands Norway

 Review

-The Powderhounds are visiting the Lofoten Islands now (late March 2023).
-It was a phenomenal trip with amazing snow, landscapes & skiing, but also noted were an overabundance of humans in some popular ski routes.
+The Powderhounds have skied the Lofoten Islands twice (late March 2023, & late March/early April 2024).
+They were phenomenal trips with amazing snow, landscapes & skiing, however we also noted an overabundance of humans on some popular ski routes, so avoided them - we didn't come all that way to ski in someone else's tracks!
 Click on the review link in the left column (or top of the page if on a mobile) to read all the reviews.

-See how the rest of the European ski resorts compare on the Europe ski resort ratings page.
+See how the Norwegian ski resorts & backcountry ski areas compare on the Norway ski resort ratings page and to the rest of the European ski resorts on the Europe ski resort ratings page.

 Follow Powderhounds Europe on Instagram to see where we are currently skiing.
 Follow our main Powderhounds page on Facebook to stay in touch with up-to-date info, tours, and discussions.